• Skip to primary navigation

 Once all the ingredients have been prepared, the rest is pretty easy.
 First thing to pay attention here: only use medium heat because if the heat is too high, it may burn the aromatics and affect the colors of the chilis.
 As a result, the sate sauce may not turn out with a beautiful deep red color.

 1️⃣ Heat the oil and add the processed lemongrass and dried shrimps.
-Cook until the lemongrass reduces in size and takes on just a bit of color, then add the chilis and remaining aromatics.
+Cook until the lemongrass reduces in size and takes on just a bit of color, then add the chilies and remaining aromatics.
 This first part of cooking may take up to 30 minutes.

 Cooking Vietnamese Sate Sauce Step 1